 Dr. Katie Dusenbery, MD: “Karen was my patient”

-University of Minnesota Professor and Radiation Oncologist Katie Dusenbery has been involved with the Karen Wyckoff Rein in Sarcoma Foundation from the start.
+University of Minnesota Professor and Radiation Oncologist Katie Dusenbery has been involved with the Rein in Sarcoma from the start.
 After all, she tells us, “Karen was my patient.”
 She appreciates the support RIS provides for her other patients and looks for ways the physicians can say thank you in return.
 A founding board member, Dr. Dusenbery has focused on the education aspect of RIS’ mission.
 She loves introducing medical students to oncology.
 Each time she does, there is “one more person who knows how wonderful cancer patients are.”
 To read the interview, click here.